taofit/pizza-order/README.md

 • Place the order
 • Display the orders state
 • API’s here:  https://pizzaapp.docs.apiary.io/
+• Some restriction includes users cannot select items from more than one restaurant at the same time for one order.
+If the geolocation is disabled by user, the restaurant list is based on the fetched order, and a corresponding error message displays.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).